-24 hours inside Delhi locality: How violence consumed school, mosque, madrassa, protest site
+24 hours inside Delhi locality: How violent mobs burnt school, mosque, madrassa, protest site

 Like other areas of North East Delhi, tensions had been brewing since Sunday.
 But violence had started in Tuesday afternoon, they claimed.
 “There was a police barrier in front of the school,” said 29-year-old Arun Kumar, a resident of Brijpuri.
 “But there were no police manning it from 1-5 pm.
 We came out on the main road to stop them [rioters] from coming this side.The police came around 5.30 pm.
 They probably had orders to shoot.
 After that, people moved back.”

 Another Hindu resident of Brijpuri claimed, “They were firing from the rooftops across the nala.”
 The bullets hit 26-year-old Rahul Thakur, whose body still lay at the Guru Teg Bahadur Hospital, residents claimed.
-This is possibly a reference to Rahul Solanki, whose father spoke to reporters at the hospital.

 A burning mosque